Back

 Cleaning, Sanitation & Maintenance for HTST Systems; Participants Will:

-A pre-test will be administered to determine the incoming knowledge base of course participants on HTST concepts.
-A post-test will be given at the end of the course addressing materials covered in the training.
-Participants must receive a passing grade on the post-test in order to receive a Certificate of Completion that is recognized by NY State as meeting the training requirement for the Broken Seal Program.
+A pretest will be administered to determine the incoming knowledge base of course participants on HTST concepts.
+A post-test will be administered at the end of the course, covering the materials presented during the training.
+Participants must receive a passing grade on the post-test to receive a certificate of completion.
+The certificate received from successful completion of this course will meet the training requirements of the NYS Broken Seal program and satisfy the pasteurization course requirement for those enrolled in a Cornell Dairy Foods Certificate Program.

 Agenda